Google has scheduled the long-awaited launch of Pixel Watch for October 6th. The company had previously teased the device at its I/O in June.

-It wasn’t exactly a full reveal, but Google has finally previewed the Pixel Watch.
-This is the first timepiece built top to bottom, inside out by the search giant.
+It wasn’t exactly a full reveal in June, but Google had previewed the Pixel Watch at its I/O. This is the first timepiece built top to bottom, inside out by the search giant.
 Today’s announcement follows years of rumours about the device.

-It turns out the pictures that were leaked in the past few months were accurate so there were few actual surprises today.
+It turns out the pictures that were leaked were accurate so there were few actual surprises today.
 As expected, the thing sports a bold circular, domed design, a rotating, tactile crown and side button.
 This is paired with a stainless steel body made of environmentally friendly, recycled material.
 Google says the whole thing easily attaches to proprietary, customisable bands.

-Today’s presentation was, essentially, a sneak preview at what’s to come.
-No actual specs were revealed so we’ll have to wait a bit for that.
+That presentation was, essentially, a sneak preview at what’s to come.
+No actual specs were revealed so we’ll have to wait till October for that.

 The search giant says that everything has been designed to work smoothly with Wear OS 3.0.
 And while the manufacturing and operating system comes from Google, the fitness tracking bits come from Fitbit.
 This integration will permeate the entire Pixel Watch experience.
 In fact, users will be able to sync their health and fitness data with the Fitbit smartphone app and on the web.